-The global HQ of Certification Magazine is in the United States, so our crack team will be absent on Thursday and Friday this week as we celebrate Thanksgiving.
+The global HQ of Certification Magazine is in the United States, so our crack team will be absent on Thursday this week as we celebrate Thanksgiving.
 Among other things, all of us will be giving thanks for all of you, because we wouldn’t be here without our loyal readers.

 As a token of our gratitude, we offer the following Thanksgiving Day quiz, whipped up by our comrades-in-certification at GoCertify.
 The focus of this year’s quiz is the cornucopia, a widely used symbol of Thanksgiving.
 Hopefully you will learn something about the literal centerpiece of your Thanksgiving feast before you hop in the car to drive to [Name of relative]’s house for dinner.

 We hope you enjoy a safe, fulfilling (naturally), and satisfying holiday weekend.
 Happy Thanksgiving!

 NOTE: There will be no new content on Thursday or Friday.
 Normal operations will resume on Monday, Nov.
 29.

 1) True or False: In Greek mythology, the cornucopia originated in the story of Zeus, later king of the gods, who as an infant was raised in a cave on Mt.
 Ida, and accidentally broke off one of the horns of the she-goat who suckled him.

 2) True or False: In Greek mythology, the cornucopia originated in the story of Heracles, who was wrestling with the river god Achelous and ripped off one of Achelous' horns.

 3) True or False: In Greek mythology, the cornucopia is prominently linked to Hades, god of the underworld.

 4) Which popular book series that later became a movie series incorporates a cornucopia into a decidedly non-festive setting, using it to mark the distribution of tools and weapons to combatants?

 5) Which U.S. state features a cornucopia in its official state seal?